 Late filing of Self Assessment tax returns

-These penalties are on top of the £100 automatic late penalties which have already been sent to taxpayers who missed the 31 January 2014 deadline.
+Thesepenalties are on top of the £100 automatic late penalty which has already been sent to taxpayers who missed the 31 January 2014 deadline.

-The penalty regime for the late submission of Self Assessment returns has the following main elements:
+The penalty regime for late filing of Self Assessment returns has the following main elements:

 - From 1 day late: An automatic £100 late penalty for late submission of a tax return even if taxpayers had no tax to pay or had paid any tax due on time.